 The industrial structure of Tampere is versatile.
 Tampere is internationally known as a city of technology, often going in the forefront of development.
 The hometown of innovations has made many world-class breakthroughs and has developed products and services that improve the quality of life of ordinary people.

-From the cultural point of view, Tampere is defined by our local treats of black sausage with lingonberry sauce and the world’s best doughnuts, morning coffee at Laukontori Market Square enjoyed in a small lake breeze, our imaginative museums, events after events, vibrant cool laziness and the fact that we are the Sauna Capital of the World.
+From the cultural point of view, Tampere is defined by our local treats of black sausage with lingonberry sauce and the world’s best doughnuts, morning coffee at Laukontori Market Square enjoyed in a small lake breeze, our imaginative museums, events after events, vibrant cool attitude and the fact that we are the Sauna Capital of the World.

 Tampere is not perfect, it is a city of people, where it’s okay just to be you.
 Tampere has something wonderfully traditional, even seductive, and something so dynamic but relaxing.
 Yes, Tampere is a state of mind!